Inclusive Thermodynamics of Computational Machines: Inclusive formulation of DFAs

 \subsection{Decomposing the full state space of a DFA}

-Recall that the state space of a full physical system implementing a computational machine is a Cartesian product of a set of accessible variables and a set of inaccessible variables (or of multiple such sets of inaccessible variables, more generally).
-This Cartesian product provides a coordinate system for the full system, and the dynamics of probability distributions through those coordinates determines the thermodynamics of the full physical system.
+Recall that the state space of a physical computer implementing a particular logical computer is a Cartesian product of a set of accessible variables and a set of inaccessible variables (or of multiple such sets of inaccessible variables, more generally).
+This Cartesian product provides a coordinate system for the physical computer, and the dynamics of probability distributions through those coordinates determines the thermodynamics of the physical computer.

-However, in general this Cartesian product coordinate system will not be the coordinate system used directly to specify the dynamics of the computational machine in its conventional, CS theory formulation.
-As an example, suppose the full physical system implements a DFA.
-The update function of the DFA, which determines the dynamics of the individual states of the full physical system, is directly provided in terms of the set of triples $(s, z, \omega)$.
-That set of triples provides a second coordinate system, which differs from the first, Cartesian product coordinate system in general.
+However, in general this Cartesian product coordinate system will not be the coordinate system used directly to specify the dynamics of the logical computer in its conventional, CS theory formulation.
+As an example, suppose the physical computer implements a DFA.
+As illustrated below, we can design such a computer which contains the SOI and a single bath.
+So this is a coordinate system with two coordinates.
+However, the update function of the DFA, which determines the dynamics of the individual states of the full physical system, is directly provided in terms of the set of triples $(s, z, \omega)$.
+That set of triples provides a second coordinate system, which differs from the first one in general.

-Accordingly, to analyze the thermodynamics of a given DFA and its update function, we need to specify the coordinate transformation from the second coordinate system to the first one.
-We refer to such a coordinate transformation from the set of triples $(s, z, \omega)$ of a particular DFA to a Cartesian product of accessible and inaccessible variables as a \textbf{decomposition} of the set of such triples.
+Accordingly, to analyze the thermodynamics of a given DFA and its update function, we need to specify a map from the coordinate system of the logical computer to the Cartesian product of accessible and inaccessible variables that comprise the physical computer.
+We refer to such a map as a a \textbf{decomposition} of the variables of the logical computer.
+So for example, the map from the set of triples $(s, z, \omega)$ of a DFA to a Cartesian product of accessible and inaccessible variables is a \textbf{decomposition} of the set of such triples.

-In general, even for a fixed DFA, the decomposition that makes most sense will vary with different choices of the accessible and inaccessible variables, i.e., with different ways that an engineer could design the DFA.